j2commerce/guide/getting-started/migrating-from-2x-to-3x.md

 ## Introduction <a id="introduction"></a>

-Version 3 is re-written from scratch using the FOF Framework for Joomla.
+Version 3 is re-written from scratch using the FOR Framework for Joomla.
 It comes with loads of new features and follows a different table structure \(schema\).
 So a migration is required if you want to update your store from 2.x to Version 3.

 We have created a tool, which simplifies the migration of your 2.x store to the latest 3.x version.